abbaswork/game-blog/README.md

 Run the following in order to start a local version of the website that grabs the data from your headless CMS.
 - `npm run dev`

+### Testing
+The app currently uses unit tests to test the services and can be run by:
+- `npm run test` //the name of the test can also be used to filter

 ## Deployment

 Deployment is setup in AWS using: